Configure SAP S4 HANA Material Management Organization Structure in 5 Minutes

 SAP Storage Unit Management and Handling Unit Management – Scenario 1- Standard IM Managed SLOC

-B) EWM Managed Storage Locations
+b) EWM Managed Storage Locations

 These storage locations are connected to a EWM warehouse.
 These storage locations will be used for all the materials other than spare parts.